AndreasKarageorgos/Anonymous-Chat/README.md

  -If the service is closed

     sudo service tor start

+ ## Keys
+ There are 2 key files
+ * AES.key
+ * IV.key
+ These keys are for encrypting and decrypting messages.
+You can generate them using the key_generator.py

+ cd to the folder of the chat and type:

+        cd data/

+        python3 key_generator

+ Your messages can be decrypted only with those keys , so keep them safe and share them only with the person that you want to talk.

 ## Note !
 They key files can not be send through the server for extra safety !